Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/technical-notes.md

 - multiple symbols
 - one coordinate per placed symbol

-That is enough to demonstrate that the signbox is a spatial object encoded as text.
+That is enough to demonstrate that the signbox is a spatial arrangement encoded as text.

 ## I. Symbol roles and ranges